Baby girl died after husky dog attack at Ostler's Plantation - police

 The dog was currently in isolation in kennels while forensic examinations were carried out, according to Lincolnshire Police.

-A force spokesperson added: "This remains a live investigation and we are continuing to determine the circumstances which led to the baby girl's death, and ask people not to speculate while we make those enquiries."
+A force spokesperson said: "This remains a live investigation and we are continuing to determine the circumstances which led to the baby girl's death.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.